jupishamburg/LGSStatus/README.md

 LGSStatus
 =========

-This is a projekt of the youth organization Junge Piraten Hamburg (Young Pirates Hamburg).
+This is a project of the youth organization Junge Piraten Hamburg (Young Pirates Hamburg).

-In times of the Internet of things, we made made our branch office realize
+In times of the Internet of things, we made made our branch office realize:

 * if it is open
 * if the state of the office changes (open/closed) it will tweet about it